A Multidimensional Assessment Method for Situated Visualization Understanding (MdamV): MdamV: A Multidimensional Assessment Method for Situated Visualization Understanding

+With MdamV (Multidimensional Assessment Method), we suggest six assessment dimensions (see Fig. \ref{fig:overview-batteries-questions}) that we constructed for visualization understanding and evaluated in a survey.
+Four out of six dimensions (\textit{Comprehending}, \textit{Decoding}, \textit{Aestheticizing}, \textit{Contextualizing}) rely on self-perceived ability ratings (see Sec.~\ref{sec:saps}).
+One dimension (\textit{Reading}) covers low-level visualization tasks, while another offers optional text inputs (\textit{Critiquing}) for open-ended critique.
+The dimensions are outlined below in the order they were assessed, without implying a hierarchy.
+Similar to how Wiggins and McTighe~\cite{wiggins2005} describe for their framework on \textit{understanding} (see Sec.~\ref{sec:deconstruct}), we do not claim our proposed dimensions to be the only way of capturing understanding.
+Instead, we aim to break visualization understanding into different facets, making underexplored abilities in prior assessments (see Sec.~\ref{sec:background-limitations}) more visible.\\

-\textbf{Dimension 1: Self-Perception of General Impression and Abstract Thinking.} First, general impressions of the provided data visualization example are surveyed (Q1a/Q1b).
-See \autoref{fig:overview-batteries-questions} for an overview of questions.
-Further, following a definition of deductive and inductive abstract thinking as an indicator of a high ability level, respondents are asked if they could easily summarize the content of the visualization to someone~\cite{bowen2017}.
+\textbf{Dimension 1: Comprehending} focuses on overall perceived understanding, by addressing general impressions of the provided data visualization (Q1a/b).
+Further, assuming that abstract thinking is an indicator of a high level of literacy~\cite{bowen2017}, respondents are asked if they could easily summarize the content of the visualization to someone (Q1c).

-\textbf{Dimension 2: Self-Perception of Graph Elements and Graph Familiarity.} Dimension 2 is focused on graph particularities.
-Visual and data-related elements are as central here as the graph type.
-The comprehensibility of color usage (Q2b), like the comprehensibility of depicted measurement units (Q2a), is queried.
-This is in reference to distinguished visualization understanding as dependent on structural/content-bound and visual/aesthetic elements~\cite{robinson1984}.
-Moreover, graph familiarity is said to be beneficial for reading data correctly~\cite{fischer2018}, and therefore also investigated (Q2c).
+\textbf{Dim2: Decoding} considers self-perceived decoding of graph specifics, such as graph elements and familiarity with the displayed chart type.
+This includes querying perceived comprehensibility of color usage (Q2b) and depicted measurement units (Q2a), which reflects that visualization comprehension can depend on both structural/content-related features and visual/aesthetic design elements~\cite{robinson1984}.
+Moreover, graph familiarity is said to be beneficial for reading data correctly~\cite{fischer2018}, and therefore, is also investigated (Q2c).

-\textbf{Dimension 3: Self-Perception of Aesthetics Related to Visual Data Literacy.} Dimension 3 deals with aesthetic perception.
-Here, the \emph{BeauVis scale} \cite{he2023} was adapted (Q3a-Q3c).
-This scale consists of singular, English-language adjectives, all synonymous and intended to iterate on aesthetic perception.
-Note that the descriptive terms of the BeauVis scale had to be translated into the primary language of the surveyed country (German), which was done in a language-sensitive manner to convey their initial idea.
-The questions on aesthetic perception are supplemented with a question on perceived trustworthiness (Q3d), as attributing beauty to a visualization can favorably bias its perception \cite{chujun2021}.
+\textbf{Dim3: Aestheticizing}, we adapted the \emph{BeauVis scale}~\cite{he2023}, which consists of synonymous English-language adjectives aimed at capturing aesthetic perception.
+The terms were translated into German, the primary language for testing (see Sec.~\ref{sec:quantitativerun}), yielding three items (Q3a-c).
+To complement these, we added a question on perceived trustworthiness (Q3d), as attributing beauty to a visualization may favorably bias its interpretation~\cite{chujun2021}.